Rain and Snow: Variants and performances

-The song is closely associated with the Grateful Dead; a studio version appeared on their first album The Grateful Dead (1967), and the song was a standard part of the Dead's repertoire throughout their career.
+The song is sometimes associated with the Grateful Dead, who learned it from Obray Ramsey's album.
+A studio version appeared on their first album The Grateful Dead (1967), and the song was a standard part of the Dead's repertoire throughout their career.
 They would often open with the song, or perform it early in the first set.
 Unlike Chandler's recording, in the Dead's version of the lyrics the husband generally laments his mistreatment at his greedy wife's hands, but does not kill her.
 The lyrics from the Grateful Dead's version were adapted from an earlier recording by Obray Ramsey.

 Towards the end of his life, Benjamin Britten orchestrated the one-verse 1917 version of the song; this appears as the first section "Lord I married me a wife" of his Eight Folk Song Arrangements from 1976.

-The song became a part of the bluegrass music tradition, and was recorded by Bill Monroe and also by the Del McCoury Band.
+The song's popularity grew out of the old-time tradition, becoming part of the bluegrass music repertoire when it was recorded by Bill Monroe and the Del McCoury Band.

-Other performers who have recorded the song include Peter Rowan with Tony Rice (on the Quartet album), Sam Amidon, Pentangle, Molly Tuttle, Rose Laughlin, Betsy Rutherford and the Be Good Tanyas.
+Other performers who have recorded the song include Peter Rowan with Tony Rice (on the Quartet album), Sam Amidon, Pentangle, Molly Tuttle, Rose Laughlin, Betsy Rutherford, the Be Good Tanyas and Sam Wilkes, Craig Weinrib, and Dylan Day.